 Examples

-You can create a single-level nested field in the console or by using an SDK.
+You can create a single-level Nested field in the Tablestore console or by using a Tablestore SDK.

-This section provides an example on how to create a single-level nested field by using Tablestore SDK for Java.
-In this example, a nested field named tags is used.
+This section describes how to create a single-level Nested field by using Tablestore SDK for Java.
+In this example, a Nested field named tags is created.
 Each child row contains three fields.
 The following figure shows the details.

 Field name: score.
 Field type: Double.